The "Amish Problem" - Some Personal Thoughts on Technology and the Modern Project

 The Modern Project

-An honest question: Has the "modern project," that is Western society since the Renaissance, been successful in bringing human beings to a better state of being than they were in the Middle Ages?
-For those interested in Modern philosophy, they will know that it is often characterized by the phrase: "the turn toward the subject."
-Indeed, the focus of much of modern philosophy is on the subjective individual rather than grand metaphysical understandings.
-But along with this focus on the individual is also such consternation in the equating of what exists with what I am subjectively certain of.
-This equating may seem logical on its face, but dig a little deeper and you realize that this idea has missed a very important question ...
+An honest question for you, dear reader: Do you think the "modern project" been successful in bringing humanity to a happier being than was had in the Middle Ages?
+Those interested in Modern philosophy will be familiar with the phrase often characterizing Modernity's historical emergence: It is the famous "turn toward the subject."
+The focus of much of Modern Philosophy is on the subjective individual rather than on any grand metaphysical systems of the past.
+But along with this focus on the individual is also a seemingly impenetrable roadblock in the equating what exists with what I am subjectively certain of.
+This equating may seem logical on its face to us children of Materialism, but dig a little deeper and you realize that this idea has missed a very important concern ...
 What if what is most certain to me as a human knower is actually the least-real in terms of all that exists?
 Well, that would mean that modern man has become only familiar with reality in its lowest and most ephemeral form.

 A student of mine summarized this distinction perfectly in a short essay this semester: